esin87/cheerup/README.md

 ## Description

-This project was create to fulfill the requirements for General Assembly's Project 2 in the Software Engineering Immersive Remote program.
+This project was designed to fulfill the requirements for General Assembly's Project 2 in the Software Engineering Immersive Remote program.
 Cheerup! is my first fullstack web application, built by me from the ground up.

 ## Features